-One of the most common physical ailments that can affect your senior cat is immobility.
-Often hallmarked by leg weakness, stiffness, balance problems, and an inability to walk without a limp, the older feline can easily fall victim to joint and muscle deterioration.
+One of the most common physical ailments that affect senior cats is reduced mobility or immobility.
+Often hallmarked by hind leg weakness, stiffness, balance problems, and an inability to walk without a limp, the older feline can easily fall victim to joint and muscle deterioration.

-Cats are good at masking pain, so it is common for elderly pets to hide their discomfort until you notice that their back legs are giving way.
-If you notice that your cat is having trouble walking in a straight line or a cat’s back legs are collapsing underneath them, this is a red flag to a pet owner.
-We will look at the common symptoms of leg weakness in cats and medical explanations.
+Cats are good at masking pain, so it’s common for elderly pets to hide their discomfort until you notice that their back legs are giving way.
+If you notice that your cat is having trouble walking in a straight line or a cat’s back legs are collapsing underneath them, this is a red flag to any pet owner.
+We will look at the most common symptoms of leg weakness in cats and medical explanations.

 - 1 Senior Cats and Leg Troubles

 - 2 What are the Symptoms of Weak Legs in Cats?